-220. Anatomy and Function of the Central Nervous System.
-Lectures and demonstrations designed to acquaint the student with the basic structure and function of the central nervous system.
-Emphasis on the integrative activity as related to both normal and deviant oral communication. spring.
+220. ANATOMY AND FUNCTION OF THE CENTRAL NERVOUS SYSTEM.
+Lectures and demonstrations designated to acquaint the student with the basic structure and function of the central nervous system.
+Emphasis on the integrative activity as related to both normal and deviate oral communication.
+Not offered 1962/63.
+SPRING.
+[3] Mr. Batza.

-[3] Staff.